Backing up and Restoring Cisco Unified Communications Manager

 • IM and Presence Configuration Files (CUP)

-Task 1: Back up Cisco Unified Communications Manager
+Task 1: Cisco Unified Communications Manager (CUCM) Backup

-In this lab you will configure back ups on Cisco Unified Communications Manager and manually will back it up to a network share.
+In this lab, you will configure CUCM backup on Cisco Unified Communications Manager and then manually back them up to a network share.

 Activity Procedure